looeee/dthree/README.md

 ## TODO

-- Finalize V0.1 and upload code to GitHub (if you're reading this on GitHub, note this repo is currently just a stub).
+- Finalize V0.1 and upload code to GitHub (if you're reading this on GitHub, note that this repo is currently just a stub, there's nothing interesting here yet).